 Whether you’re in the canned or home-pureed pumpkin camp, sometimes you have just a little bit of pumpkin puree left over after a recipe.
-It’s too sad to waste even a half cup, especially if you took the time to cooke and puree your own, but sometimes it’s too difficult to think of ways to use every little bit of leftover vegetable that lands in your fridge.
+It’s too sad to waste even a half cup, especially if you took the time to cook and puree your own, but sometimes it’s too difficult to think of ways to use every little bit of leftover vegetable that lands in your fridge.

 When it comes to pumpkin, I got you covered.
 Here are more than 20 ideas that will use up a half cup of pumpkin (some can adapt to a bit less or more).

 Simple Uses for Pumpkin

 1. Stir into warm oatmeal with some cinnamon or pumpkin pie spice, a tablespoon at a time and taste as you go with my pumpkin spice oatmeal.

 2. Make an 8×8 dish of Pumpkin Pie Baked Oatmeal.

 3. Pumpkin smoothies – just toss the pumpkin into any smoothie.
 It’s so mild it practically dissapears.